BitBoxSwiss/bitbox-base/docs/os/security.md

 A network appliance like the BitBoxBase, built on readily available components, can never be assumed to be safe against an attacker that has physical access to the device.
 Nonetheless, the device should be safe against casual tampering.

-* **Disabled users**: both `root` and `base` users are locked by default, and can only be unlocked using the BitBox App over the secure API after setting a new password.
+* **Disabled users**: both `root` and `base` users are locked by default, and can only be unlocked using the BitBoxApp over the secure API after setting a new password.

 * **Disabled USB**: to prevent tampering with a USB keyboard, the USB ports are configured to ignore USB-HID by default.